digidub/digidub/README.md

+Note: This account is no longer active, I am using @alexbrokethis for my work at @SecclTech

 ### Hi there 👋

 Hi, I'm [`Alex`](https://alexcodes.co.uk), a highly-driven self-taught web developer.
 I started learning in 2020 and haven't looked back.
 You can view what I've been building in my repositories!